amrmarey/ollama/README.md

 ### Features

-NVIDIA GPU Support: Both services are configured to use NVIDIA GPU support, allowing you to take advantage of GPU acceleration.
+- **NVIDIA GPU Support**: Both services are configured to use NVIDIA GPU support, allowing you to take advantage of GPU acceleration.

-Healthchecks: Both services include healthchecks to ensure they are running correctly and can be restarted automatically if they fail.
+- **Healthchecks**: Both services include healthchecks to ensure they are running correctly and can be restarted automatically if they fail.

-Dependency Management: The Open-WebUI service depends on the Ollama service, ensuring that Ollama is started before Open-WebUI.
+- **Dependency Management**: The Open-WebUI service depends on the Ollama service, ensuring that Ollama is started before Open-WebUI.

 ## UsageUsage
 ### Step 1: Clone the repository